zg915/BlueJay/README.md

 ### 1. Triage Agent
 - **Role:** First point of contact for all user queries.
-- **Function:** Analyzes the user's message and determines which specialized agent (CertificationAgent or AnswerAgent) should handle the request.
+- **Function:** Analyzes the user's message and determines which specialized agent (ComplianceAgent or AnswerAgent) should handle the request.
 - **Streaming:** Streams a handoff event indicating which agent will process the query.
 - **Cancellation:** If cancelled during triage, the workflow stops before any specialized agent is invoked.
 - **Key Code:**
   - `src/agent_system/orchestration.py` — `WorkflowOrchestrator.triage_agent` (Agent instantiation and handoff logic)
   - `src/config/prompts.py` — `TRIAGE_AGENT_INSTRUCTION` (Prompt for triage agent)

-### 2. CertificationAgent
+### 2. ComplianceAgent
-- **Role:** Handles all queries related to getting a comprehensive list of certifications, compliance, and regulatory requirements.
+- **Role:** Handles comprehensive compliance workflow management and certification discovery.
 - **Function:**
-  - Generates multiple targeted search queries based on the user's product and scenario.
-  - Runs parallel domain and web searches for each query.
-  - Aggregates, deduplicates, and normalizes certification results.
-  - **Streaming:** As soon as each certification is parsed from the agent's output, it is streamed to the client as a separate event (certification-wise streaming).
+  - Manages complex compliance workflows using specialized tools (`gather_compliance`, `prepare_flashcard`).
+  - Coordinates with discovery agents for artifact research.
+  - Processes and structures compliance requirements systematically.
+  - **Streaming:** Streams results as they become available from tool executions.
   - **Cancellation:** If the user cancels, streaming stops immediately and a cancellation message is sent.
 - **Key Code:**
-  - `src/agent_system/agents/certification.py` — `CertificationAgent` class
+  - `src/agent_system/agents/compliance.py` — `ComplianceAgent` class
-  - `src/agent_system/orchestration.py` — Certification streaming logic in `handle_user_question` and `_extract_cert_objs`
+  - `src/agent_system/orchestration.py` — Compliance workflow streaming logic
-  - `src/config/prompts.py` — `CERTIFICATION_AGENT_INSTRUCTION` (Prompt for certification agent)
+  - `src/config/prompts.py` — `COMPLIANCE_AGENT_INSTRUCTION` (Prompt for compliance agent)
-  - `src/config/schemas.py` — `Flashcards_Structure` (Output schema)
+  - `src/config/schemas.py` — `ComplianceList_Structure` (Output schema)

 ### 3. AnswerAgent
 - **Role:** Handles general compliance, regulatory, and informational queries.
 - **Function:**
-  - Uses compliance and web search tools to gather information.
+  - Uses web search and flashcard generation tools to gather and structure information.
   - Synthesizes a structured, formatted answer (Markdown, headings, summary, etc.).
   - **Streaming:** Streams the answer as soon as it is generated (can be chunked or as a single message, depending on agent output).
   - **Cancellation:** If the user cancels, streaming stops and a cancellation message is sent.
+- **Tools:** `web_search`, `prepare_flashcard`
 - **Key Code:**
   - `src/agent_system/agents/answer.py` — `AnswerAgent` class
   - `src/agent_system/orchestration.py` — Streaming logic in `handle_user_question`